simbrain/simbraindocs/src/docs/quickstart.md

 ## Network Component (Network must be in focus)

-1: Set selected nodes to source nodes
+- 1: Set selected nodes to source nodes
-2: Connect source to target nodes using current connection (by default all to all)
+- 2: Connect source to target nodes using current connection (by default all to all)
 5: Turn display of weights on and off.
-Performance goes way up when weights are off so this is a good one to know!
+Performance goes way up when weights are - off so this is a good one to know!
 c: "Clear" all.
 Set selected nodes and weights to zero.
 WARNING!
 Setting weights to zero is not always a desired outcome!
 Use with caution.
-A safer alternative is 'k' which only clears node activations.
+A safer alternative is - 'k' which only clears node activations.
-Command-c: Copy selected items (does not apply to all groups and subnetwork types)
+- Command-c: Copy selected items (does not apply to all groups and subnetwork types)
-Command-d: Duplicate selected items
+- Command-d: Duplicate selected items
-Alt-d: print debug info to the console (only visible if Simbrain is run from a terminal command).
+Alt-d: print debug info to the console (only visible if Simbrain is run from a - terminal command).
-Command-e: Edit selected neurons or weights
+- Command-e: Edit selected neurons or weights
-f: Fit camera to screen
+- f: Fit camera to screen
-F: Freeze / clamp selected nodes and weights.
+- F: Freeze / clamp selected nodes and weights.
 Repeat to toggle freezing / clamping.
-g: Create a new neuron group
+- g: Create a new neuron group
-Command-G: Add selected loose neurons to a neuron group
+- Command-G: Add selected loose neurons to a neuron group
-i: Wand mode
+- i: Wand mode
 k: Clear all node activations.
-Leaves nodes selected so that, for example, this can be followed by a randomization (r).
+Leaves nodes selected so that, for example, this - can be followed by a randomization (r).
-n: Select all neurons
+- n: Select all neurons
 p: Add or "put" a new node.
-Nodes will be added next to selected nodes or where you last clicked in the network panel
+Nodes will be added next to selected nodes or where - you last clicked in the network panel
-r: Randomize selected objects.
+- r: Randomize selected objects.
-s: Selection mode (the default mode)
+- s: Selection mode (the default mode)
-t: Text mode
+- t: Text mode
-w: Select all weights
+- w: Select all weights
-Command-v: Paste selected items
+- Command-v: Paste selected items
-Command-x: Cut selected items
+- Command-x: Cut selected items
-Delete: Delete selected items
+- Delete: Delete selected items
-Escape: Unselect all objects and remove source handles
+- Escape: Unselect all objects and remove source handles
-Arrows: Increment or decrement selected items (neurons or synapses).
+- Arrows: Increment or decrement selected items (neurons or synapses).
-Option-Arrows: Contextually increment or decrement selected neurons.
+- Option-Arrows: Contextually increment or decrement selected neurons.
-Shift-Arrow: Nudge objects (move them a few pixels)
+- Shift-Arrow: Nudge objects (move them a few pixels)
-Space-bar: Update network
+- Space-bar: Update network

 ## Some Useful Key Sequences

-n > c   to clear all neurons (set them to 0) n > r    to randomize all neurons w > r   to randomize all weights a > r   to randomize all weights and neurons n > 1 > 2  > r (to create a recurrent network where each node connects to all others)
+- n > c   to clear all neurons (set them to 0)
+- n > r    to randomize all neurons
+- w > r   to randomize all weights
+- a > r   to randomize all weights and neurons n > 1 > 2  > r (to create a recurrent network where each node connects to all others)

 ## Key Sequences for connecting neurons

-Select source neuron(s)  > press 1 >  select target neuron(s) > press 2
+`Select source neuron(s)  > press 1 >  select target neuron(s) > press 2`
 (Repeat as needed; when done, click in an empty part of the network window to-deselect all neurons, and press 1)

 ## Dataworld Component

-Command-r: randomize all cells within given bounds.
+`Command-r`: randomize all cells within given bounds.
-Command-n: normalize all values relative to columns.
+`Command-n`: normalize all values relative to columns.
-Command-z: zero out all cells
+`Command-z`: zero out all cells

 ## Notes